 Even though it is not such a typical situation, the goods you have shipped might get damaged during transport, and we always assume it was the courier’s fault.
 However, there are many situations that the courier companies do not have any influence on, and you will find the most common causes in this article.

 What to do in case the courier delivers the goods in damaged condition?

 On the rare occasion that your package arrives with signs of loss or damage, we strongly recommend opening it while the driver is still present.
 As if the items were damaged, the courier will ask you to write a report on the unfortunate delivery, including photos and a detailed description of the damage.

 A claim procedure depends on the specific courier company.
 If you book your shipment through Eurosender, we offer customer support for submitting complaints to the courier service providers.
 Even though we are not responsible for the damage as we don’t handle your packages directly, we will guide you through the procedure free of charge.
 The only thing you have to keep in mind is to notify us within 48 hours of receiving your package.

 Why was my parcel damaged during transportation?

 When using shipping services, we want the delivery to be as fast as possible.
-At the same time, we expect our packages to be handled with great care throughout their journey.
-We do our best to make that happen but packages reach several depots and go through multiple hands until they are finally delivered to their recipients.
-We can’t always control what happens in all the depots.
-Moreover, there are many factors that can affect the shipment.
-The most common ones include:
+At the same time, we expect from the courier company to handle our shipments with great care throughout their journey.
+Packages reach several depots and go through multiple hands until the driver delivers them to their recipients.
+Even though we might assume it is the courier’s fault for the damaged delivery of the parcel, several other situations explain it is not always the case.

 - Road conditions – sometimes there is no indication of the road hazard.
 Accidents can happen due to unforeseen circumstances.
-These could be animals on the road, poor road conditions, no lane markers, unmarked speed bumps or other vehicles being driven irresponsibly and at excessive speeds;
+These could be animals on the road, poor road conditions, no lane markers, unmarked speed bumps or other vehicles whose driver manoeuvres them irresponsibly and at excessive speeds;

 - Weather – no matter what time of the year, a package might temporarily stay on the ground while being reloaded;